Table of Contents

-If you have been a guitarist for a while, you may have heard the term baseball bat guitar neck.
+If you have been a guitarist for a while, you’ve probably heard the term baseball bat guitar neck.
 Many guitarists throw around this term when they have tried a thick neck.
 But have you ever wondered what this term means?

 The term baseball bat guitar neck is a name used to describe the shape and profile.
 This is usually referring to a very thick guitar neck like a U shape, which can be harder to play for some people.
 It does not mean that the guitar neck was made from a baseball bat.